 After you have written a comprehensive travel and expense policy, you would expect employees to follow it.
 To make compliance simpler for them, you can consider using travel and expense software.
 A T&E software solution allows employees to view the policy in real time, eliminating the need to refer to documents.

-ITILITE is an advanced T&E solution that can help you automate expense checks and whether they comply with your policy.
-The software flags any expense that does not adhere to the policy guidelines.
+itilite is an advanced T&E solution that can help you automate expense checks and whether they comply with your policy.
+The corporate travel management software flags any expense that does not adhere to the policy guidelines.
 This ensures that employees do not submit false or non-compliant expenses.
 Further, you can configure your policy at any time, and the changes are immediately reflected in the system.